 We recognise that there is more to being a successful lawyer than just knowing the law.
 When we plan our programme, we listen to our lawyers, our clients and our summer interns from previous years.
 Our leadership modules complement your time in the departments and will focus on the following skills:

 If you work with the best, you become the best.
 To develop your leadership skills, we get some of the firm's friends from the business world, from academia, and from New Zealand's best sporting teams to help you explore how to become a great leader.

 To develop your commercial skills, we take you out to meet our clients so you can hear about their business first-hand.
 We follow this up with in-house business training.

 We will help you develop your personal skills to help you achieve work–life balance.
 You will learn communication skills and how to develop your career.
 You will also play an important part in our support of our community.
-We start the programme with an escape to the great outdoors, bringing together summer clerks from Auckland and Wellington.

 Why are we doing this?
 We've been New Zealand's leading law firm since 1840 by attracting and developing the best talent - and we plan to lead for the next 100 years.

 Who will be speaking in the leadership programme?

 Bell Gully supports a range of organisations and we will be drawing speakers from these as well as from our contacts in the business and sporting communities.
 Over the years speakers have included:

 |Rob Hamill||Marathon rowing champion and narrator-protagonist of the award winning documentary Brother Number One.|